NethServer/docs/administrator-manual/en/mail.rst

 and classifying :dfn:`spam` [#SPAM]_ messages using heuristic criteria, predetermined rules and statistical evaluations on the content of messages.
 The rules are public and updated on a regular basis.
+The filter can also check if sender server is listed in one or more blacklists (:index:`DNSBL`).
 A score is associated to each rule.

 Total spam score collected at the end of the analysis allows the server to decide whether to *reject* the message or *mark* it as spam